learn-co-curriculum/dsc-evaluation-metrics/README.md

 In closing, note that we can only calculate any of the metrics discussed here if we know the **_True Positives, True Negatives, False Positives, and False Negatives_** resulting from the predictions of a model.
 If we have a confusion matrix, we can easily calculate **_Precision_**, **_Recall_** and **_Accuracy_**--and if we know Precision and Recall, we can easily calculate **_F1-Score_**!

 ## Summary
-In the following lab, we'll write functions to calculate each of these manually, as well as explore how we can use existing tooling in sklearn to quickly calculate and interpret each of these metrics.
-Great job!
+In the following lab, you'll write functions to calculate each of these manually, as well as explore how you can use existing tooling in sci-kit learn to quickly calculate and interpret each of these metrics.